grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 [Concepts](#concepts) section above.
 More information is provided [here](README20_csv2xmlstruct.md).

-### prep/itemHdl_colHdl_AllPub.sh
+### prep/itemHdl_colHdl_ResearchPubEra.sh
-Extract all RMIDs in all of DSpace in RMID-Only-format, CSV2.
-Alternatively, use prep/itemHdl_colHdl_ResearchPubEra.sh to extract all RMIDs in all DSpace ERA reporting year trees in RMID-Only-format, CSV2.
+Extract all RMIDs in all DSpace ERA reporting year trees in RMID-Only-format, CSV2.
+(Alternatively, use prep/itemHdl_colHdl_AllPub.sh to extract all RMIDs in all of DSpace in RMID-Only-format, CSV2.)
 You should extract this data at this point in the workflow before new items are added for the target year.

+If any RMIDs are null, such item records will be grouped together at the bottom of this file (due to the SQL 'order by' clause).
+This workflow has only been used with such null-RMID item records removed from this CSV file.

 ### bin/erasaf_check.rb
 Perform some checking on the ERA SAF-tree.